 W3imaraner's first single of 2020 is also likely to be his last under the alias on Hyper Robin.
 He puts out two very different tracks produced in May & June of 2019 to wrap up his time here.

-A Flash Gordon sounding, sinister, simple but smooth track that could just about be classed IDM.
+A Flash Gordon-esque, sinister, simple but smooth track that could just about be classed IDM.

 Quite simply a dirty acid house/rave banger.
 A fittingly hyper farewell to Hyper Robin.
 Cover your dog's ears.